 Guardianship and Administration Board

-IMPORTANTLY, DO NOT enter the Board’s premises if you are unwell, have returned from overseas within the past 14 days, been advised to self-isolate or have been in contact with someone who has tested positive to COVID-19.
+All persons attending hearings will be required to comply with all COVID-19 safety measures implemented at the hearing location.
+Persons must not enter the Board’s premises if they are unwell, have returned from overseas within the past 14 days, been advised to self-isolate or have been in contact with someone who has tested positive to COVID-19.

 To respect the rights of people with disabilities to make their own decisions wherever possible, and when it is not possible, to ensure that processes that we employ are accessible, impartial, expeditious, highly competent and result in just decisions by the Board.